 How Does Algorithmic Trading Work?

-At its core, every algorithmic trading strategy follows three steps:
+At its core, every algorithmic trading strategy follows three steps.

-- Order Execution — The algorithm places orders with your broker automatically.
+- Order execution.
+The algorithm places orders with your broker automatically.

 A Simple Example

-Imagine a momentum strategy:
+A simple momentum strategy:

 - Universe: Nifty 500 stocks

-- Exit: Sell any stock that falls out of the top 20
+- Exit: Sell any stock that falls out of the top 20 on the next rebalance

 Benefits of Algorithmic Trading